BSN Community Outreach

 The preceptored, 10-week community-based immersion experience is held during the fall semester in local or national settings.
 Students apply epidemiological techniques, the skills of negotiation, partnership building, community assessment and nursing science in the identification and analysis of a health problem leading to the development of an intervention.

 Recent projects have taken students to local Cleveland schools as well as to sites in Alaska, Hawaii and Pittsburgh.

 Contact: Dr. Amy Bieda

 For service learning, BSN, MSN and DNP students are matched with a community agency to conduct an agency-identified service project.

 Students engaged in service learning provide community service in response to community-identified concerns and learn about the context in which service is provided, the connection between their service and the academic coursework, and their roles as citizens and health care professionals.

 Contact: Samira Hussney

 The Frances Payne Bolton School of Nursing has a strong legacy and many current activities in international health.
-We host one of the Pan American Health Organization/World Health Organization Collaborating Centers in Nursing in the United States.

 We welcome international students and scholars who wish to come study with our faculty and visit premier clinical sites.
 In addition, there are a number of opportunities for our students to study abroad in international locations.